 Figure 1: Trends in abortion

-In 2014, the U.S. abortion rate reached a historic low
+The U.S. abortion rate reached a historic low in 2017.

 Figure 2: When women have abortions

-Two-thirds of abortions occur at eight weeks of pregnancy or earlier; 89% occur in the first 12 weeks, 2013
+In 2016, two-thirds of abortions occurred at eight weeks of pregnancy or earlier, and 88% occurred in the first 12 weeks.

-Source: Calculated from the Centers for Disease Control and Prevention’s annual abortion surveillance summary (reference 7), with adjustments for changes in states reporting data.
+Source: Calculated from the Centers for Disease Control and Prevention’s annual abortion surveillance summary, with adjustments for changes in states’ reporting data.

 Figure 3: Medication abortion